lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 .. tip:: The filter setting is respected

-   If you have for example all deform weight groups unlocked and all other vertex groups locked, then you can safely select :guilabel:`Deform` from the Filter row and use all available functions from the Weight table again.
+   If you have for example all deform weight groups unlocked and all other vertex groups locked, then you can safely select *Deform* from the Filter row and use all available functions from the Weight table again.